 Do you provide 'moments of care' for others?

-There has been an exponential growth in 'people supporting people' since the Covid-19 lockdown began.
+There has been an exponential growth in 'people supporting people' during the Covid-19 lockdown.

-You're unlikely to consider yourself a 'carer', but if you have found yourself regularly lending a hand for practical tasks, or offering frequent emotional support, it would be worth reading on.
+We're unlikely to consider ourself a 'carer', but if we have found ourself regularly lending a hand for practical tasks, or offering frequent emotional support, it would be worth reading on.

 Who are these people providing 'moments of care'?

 This new army of 'helpers', are unlikely to identify themselves as carers.